 • Because campers work cooperatively together in small groups, it is necessary that your child has the ability to maintain appropriate self-control in social situations.

 Is your child an adventurer, ready to explore what’s around the next bend in the trail?
 If so, then Adventure Camp is just what your child needs!
-Campers explore the trails deep in the forest, climb our alpine tower, shoot bows and arrows, use map and compass to discover buried treasure, and learn outdoor survival skills.
+Campers explore the trails deep in the forest, shoot bows and arrows, use map and compass to discover buried treasure, and learn outdoor survival skills.

 Shelter-Water-Fire-Food: These are the four basic human needs for survival.
 In training for the ultimate survival challenge on Friday, campers will develop their ability to build a shelter, start a fire, and find food and water in the wilderness.
 Teams will be challenged to complete their survival skills and obtain their shelter, water, fire, and food emblems to make them an ultimate survivor.
 We have added a second session this year due to popularity!